EnspiredjackDev/IDFK_Discord_Bots/README.md

 ## AI image bot
 Uses DALL-E 2 image api to generate images when someone says !generateimage prompt (changable) (Not updated to latest version of OAI lib)

+## Prerequisits
+Make sure you have openai and discord installed via pip `pip install openai discord`